vixalien/river/README.md

 Using a user ID helps to avoid resolving the user ID from the username on each request.

-To get your numberic VSCO user ID, you can run the following command:
+To get your numeric VSCO user ID, you can run the following command:

 ```sh
 deno task get-id your-username